perryabdulkadir/Amazon_Vine_Analysis/README.md

 The question I answer in this project is: is the percentage of 5-star reviews higher from paid reviewers than unpaid reviewers?

 ## Resources
-Software/tools: PGAdmin 4, PySpark, AWS, Jupyter Notebook, Pandas
+Software/tools: PGAdmin 4, AWS, Jupyter Notebook

+Python packages: PySpark, pandas, numpy

 Data: The pet products Amazon review dataset, available [here](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt).